 5. Distribute content to your target audience

-Creating content is an important part of any marketing strategy.
+Creating content is an important part of any startup marketing strategy.
 But you can get even better results from the content you produce by getting serious about sharing it.

 The internet is full of places to share content.
 Some of these places have bigger audiences than others.